 Every community needs a place where players can just hang out and talk about everything LOTR LCG.
 That is why there are a couple of groups where players can chat with each other, organise games, ask questions, and share news about the game or their blogs/video channels.
 These groups are very accessible to new players and can kickstart them into the wider community.

 For those of us that are a part of this social network, there is a group specially dedicated to LOTR LCG players from around the world.
-Here, players can post their questions to a community with over 1500 members, so someone should know the answer.
+Here, players can post their questions to a community with over 3000 members from all around the world, so someone should know the answer.
 This part of the community is also where you can find the specific accounts of certain content creators, and polls are also frequent here.
 You can find the group by typing the name: Lord Of The Rings LCG Players in the top bar of your Facebook account.
 The group is private, but your request should pass through without any problems.

 Cardboard of the Rings Discord: https://discordapp.com/invite/efcvSg7